Presentation: Child with multiple café-au-lait macules

 Other conditions or families of conditions that can present with multiple café-au-lait macules are listed below.

 - Tuberous sclerosis (TS): Caused by variants affecting the TSC1 and TSC2 genes and characterised by an increased predisposition to hamartoma formation.
-Children with TS can present with developmental delay, skin manifestations (including café-au-lait macules and hypopigmented macules), seizures and a range of other clinical features.
-For information about testing, see Clinical suspicion of tuberous sclerosis complex.
+Children with TS can present with developmental delay, skin manifestations (including café-au-lait macules and hypopigmented macules), seizures and a range of wider clinical features.
+For information about testing, see Presentation: Clinical suspicion of tuberous sclerosis complex.

 - McCune-Albright syndrome: Caused by a somatic variant in the GNAS gene.
 Children with McCune-Albright syndrome typically present with polyostotic fibrous dysplasia, endocrinopathies and café-au-lait macules that usually have jagged borders (known as ‘coast of Maine’) and stop abruptly in the midline.
-For information about testing, see Clinical suspicion of McCune-Albright syndrome.
+For information about testing, see Presentation: Clinical suspicion of McCune-Albright syndrome.

 - Chromosome breakage conditions: Including Fanconi anaemia, Bloom syndrome and ataxia telangiectasia.
 Clinical features of these conditions include short stature, microcephaly, café-au-lait macules and sun sensitivity.
 They are associated with immunodeficiency and a predisposition to malignancy.
-For information about testing, see Clinical suspicion of Bloom syndrome, Clinical suspicion of Fanconi anaemia and Clinical suspicion of ataxia telangiectasia.
+For information about testing, see Presentation: Clinical suspicion of Bloom syndrome, Presentation: Clinical suspicion of Fanconi anaemia and Presentation: Clinical suspicion of ataxia telangiectasia.

 - Silver-Russell syndrome (SRS): Children with SRS typically present with intrauterine growth restriction with relative macrocephaly and may have body asymmetry.
-For information about testing, see Clinical suspicion of Silver-Russell syndrome.
+For information about testing, see Presentation: Clinical suspicion of Silver-Russell syndrome.

 - Turner syndrome (monosomy X (45,X)): If this condition is not detected antenatally, girls typically present with short stature, either in early childhood or in later years, due to absence of puberty.
-For information about testing, see Clinical suspicion of Turner syndrome.
+For information about testing, see Presentation: Clinical suspicion of Turner syndrome.

 - Genodermatoses: These can include the below.